FabricioLince/BehaviourEsolang/README.md

 The Negator `~` evaluates to a inverted NODE value.
 This value can be used and executed like a regular NODE value, the difference being that it evaluates to the negated version of the original NODE result.

+## Assignment

+An Assignment is an Expression that associates a variable to a value.
+It is the only way to change the content of a variable.

+The simplest way to use an Assignment expresion is `variable = value`, where `variable` must be in the shape of the regular expression `/[a-zA-Z][0-9a-zA-Z]*/`, i.e. starts with a letter and can have any combination of letter and numbers after that.
+Must not have any white spaces, simbols or special characters.

+There are also Assignment with the simbols `+=`, `-=`, `*=`, `/=` e `%=`, where `var += value` is sintatic sugar for `var = var + value`, `var -= value` for `var = var - value`, and so on.

+Since it is an Expression, an Assignment must result in a value when evaluated.
+The result of an Assignment is the same asthe result of the Expression used in the Assignment:

+`size = 12` is an Expression that results in `12` after assigning the value `12` to the variable `size`.

+For that, the Expression `a = b = c = 10` is valid e puts the value `10` in all the the variables `a`, `b` and `c`.

+It's worth noting that the variables are independent between each other, assigning one to another just creates a copy, so modifying the original does not modify the coopy and vice-versa.

 ## Control Nodes